 In addition, customer data is monitored periodically and must be kept up to date throughout the relationship.
 These initial and ongoing CDD requirements apply to Saxo Bank.

-In this document, you can find more information regarding CDD requirements.
 Documentation and information from each of Saxo’s clients is required prior to the start of a business relationship.
 During periodic monitoring and updating of customer data, additional information or documentation may be requested (for example, more information about account transactions after they occur).

 The purpose of customer due diligence is to enable Saxo Bank to do at least the following: